-My grandfather died of ALS and now I am having signs of it.
+My grandfather died of ALS, and now I am having signs of it.
 He is the only one that we know of that had it in the family.
-So my first question is what is the chances of me getting it?
-Second question is I twitch in my left arm, left hand, left leg, left calve non-stop.
+So my first question is, what are the chances of me getting it?
+The second question is I twitch in my left arm, left hand, left leg, and left calve non-stop.
 Sometimes I get it on my right side but it is more frequent on the left side.
 So is this BFS?
-I had a clean EMG three months ago but I have started twitching more and have more weakness/soreness.
-If I had an EMG but did not twitch during the EMG would it had still picked up ALS or does the EMG just work when you twitch?
-The last thing is my vastus lateralis muscle on my left leg twitches non stop for six months and gets a painful soreness sometimes.
+I had a clean EMG three months ago, but I have started twitching more and have more weakness/soreness.
+If I had an EMG but did not twitch during the EMG, would it have still picked up ALS, or does the EMG just work when you twitch?
+The last thing is my vastus lateralis muscle on my left leg has twitched non-stop for six months and gets a painful soreness sometimes.
 Could this be ALS?

 I have had depression and anxiety for the past 15 years ...
 In my opinion, Zoloft is an SSRI (selective serotonin reuptake inhibitor) class of drugs which is one of the best anti-anxiety and antidepression medicines .
 Read full

 Disclaimer: No content published on this website is intended to be a substitute for professional medical diagnosis, advice or treatment by a trained physician.
 Seek advice from your physician or other qualified healthcare providers with questions you may have regarding your symptoms and medical condition for a complete medical diagnosis.
 Do not delay or disregard seeking professional medical advice because of something you have read on this website.
 Read our Editorial Process to know how we create content for health articles and queries.